lscalese/iris-ipc-utils/README.md

 ## Description

-This is an example of implementation of observer pattern for objectscript.
+This is an example of $SYSTEM.Event usage.

 A DC article is availalbe in [FR here](https://fr.community.intersystems.com/node/550801) and EN soon.